 You also need to detail what you would see as success for this work.
 Is it an uplift in sales, more visits online, more calls.
 Be specific and give this a value.
 What ever your marketing or branding is there to address you need to be sure that the investment has provided an acceptable return.
 It doesn’t have to cost the earth, but at the same time what ever you undertake needs to fully deliver against your identified goals.

 If you have a strong identity that connects with you audience, focus on what has worked for you so far.
 If you’re visually in a relatively weak position, focus on systematically developing what strengths you have while addressing your weaknesses.
+You must also work with a cyber security company that can guard all your company data, particularly sensitive data by designing broad defenses against would-be intruders.

 Finally be focused, this isn’t about being rigid and sticking to the plan, this is about being focussed on what you want to achieve.
 This is very much goal (an intended football pun) orientated.